utopia-foss/utopia/README.md

 you see in the output of the `make build_tests_*` command.
-For invoking the individual test executable, you need to go to the corresponding build directory, e.g. `build/tests/core/`, and run the executable from that directory, as some of the tests rely on auxilary files which are located relative to the executable.
+For invoking the individual test executable, you need to go to the corresponding build directory, e.g. `build/tests/core/`, and run the executable from that directory, as some of the tests rely on auxiliary files which are located relative to the executable.

 For invoking individual Python tests, there are no targets specified.